-Academic Bridges provides structured support for incoming Lakeside 9th graders transitioning to high school.
-The two-week program is designed to help students prepare for Lakeside Upper School courses and develop independence, academic self-confidence, and study skills.
+Academic Bridges provides structured support for rising Lakeside 9th graders transitioning to high school.
+The one-week program is designed to help students prepare for coursework and student life at the Lakeside Upper School.
+The activities, panels, and workshops scheduled during this week emphasize effective studying, organizational strategies, digital literacy, and self-advocacy skills.

 After the program, my son was: READY!
 It was wonderful to see him walk out the door on the first day, hop into his carpool without questions looming.
 I think the feeling of community paired with the first-hand sense of academic expectations set him up to feel successful. - Current Upper School parent